asarainbarton/Ball-Collision-Simulator/README.md

 ## Installation

 This project is currently made specifically for MacOS.
-To use this project on your local machine, first clone this repository.
-Next, make sure you have HomeBrew installed and then install any dependencies using the following commands:
+To use this project on your local machine, first clone this repository (containing submodules) using the following command:

+git clone --recurse-submodules <repository-url>

+Next, make sure you have HomeBrew installed and then install any dependencies:

 brew update
 brew install cmake sdl2 opencv

-Next, generate the build files for running CMake using the following commands:
+Next, generate the build files for running CMake:

 cd build
 cmake ..